pomponchik/metronomes/README.md

 #> 2024-04-18 19:38:43,933 [INFO] The metronome has stopped.
 ```

 The events of the start and stop of the metronome will be logged with the `INFO` level, start and stop of the passed function - `DEBUG`.
 If the operation time of the passed function was longer than the allotted time for one iteration, you will see a `WARNING` message.

-And finally, if an exception is raised inside the function, it will be suppressed, and an `ERROR` level message will be recorded along with it (with the traceback saved, that is, the `exception()` method will be called for this from the logger).
+And finally, if an exception is raised inside the function, it will be suppressed, and an `ERROR` level message will be recorded along with it (with the traceback saved, that is, the `exception()` method will be called for this from the logger):

-## Error escaping

-Exceptions inside the function that you pass to the metronome will be:

-- Suppressed.
-- Logged.

-This applies to all the usual exceptions that are expected in normal code.
-For more information about the types of exceptions that are suppressed by default, read the documentation for the [`escaping`](https://github.com/pomponchik/escaping) library that is used for this.

-An example of a suppressed error:

 ```python
 # Here should be some imports, logging settings, and the creation of a logger object